sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>If you're out there stressing on your pro day, then you're not going to perform well, so I plan on having a little fun.</h3 quote>
+<h3 quote align='center'>I've never felt like I was in the cookie business.</h3 quote>

 ---